SAP/styleguides/clean-abap/CleanABAP.md

 > Read more in _Chapter 2: Meaningful Names: Use Solution Domain Names_ and _[...]:
 > Use Problem Domain Names_ of [Robert C. Martin's _Clean Code_].

+### Document problem domain terms

+The definition of the problem domain terms used by the business owners are difficult to interpret out of the domain code.
+Consider to document these definitions separatly.

 ### Use plural

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Names](#names) > [This section](#use-plural)